realmohsin/realmohsin/content/featured/RomanoLaw/index.md

 showInProjects: true
 ---

-The main front facing online presence of an elite law firm.
-The design of the website features an innovative navigation system.
+We created the entire online presence for an elite law firm.
+The innovative website features a navigation system that draws the user to contact the firm.
 The backend is serverless - a new architecture that enables extremely fast page loading speed.